 Analysis of our employee data collected via Diversity Declaration has been conducted in order to see the representation in our organisation across the six major protected characteristics groups.

 Our 2012 data provides us with a benchmark against which we can measure how we perform each year and identify how effective we are in relation to our diversity policies.
-We now have two more years of data (2013 and 2014) to enable us to carry out further analysis and determine what impacts our policies and procedures might be having on those protected groups within our workforce.
+We now have three more years of data (2013, 2014 and 2015) to enable us to carry out further analysis and determine what impacts our policies and procedures might be having on those protected groups within our workforce.